Health Services

 Chronic illness – For students attending college with a chronic illness, it is recommended to find a local provider if the home provider is not within a comfortable driving distance.
 Local medical providers can be found on the HS home page.

-Communication – Students are responsible for communication with their professors if illness or injury should keep them from class.
+Communication – Students are responsible for communicating with their professors if illness or injury prevents them from attending class.

 Complete health form.

-Complete Health Form and return to Health Services by August 1 for Fall and December 1 for Spring.
+Complete the Health Form and return it to Health Services by August 1 for the Fall Semester and December 1 for the Spring Semester.
 Health forms can be found on the HS home page.

 Get required immunizations.

 Arrange for any remaining immunizations or boosters over the summer.
-Immunizations can be provided by your local provider, county public health office, or pharmacy.
+Your local provider, county public health office, or pharmacy can provide immunizations.

 Required Immunizations